Ron Paul: Early congressional career (1976–1985)

 While a medical resident in the 1960s, Paul was influenced by Friedrich Hayek's The Road to Serfdom, which caused him to read other publications by Ludwig von Mises and Ayn Rand.
 He came to know economists Hans Sennholz and Murray Rothbard well, and credits his interest in the study of economics to them.

-When President Richard Nixon "closed the gold window" by ending American participation in the Bretton Woods System, thus ending the U.S. dollar's loose association with gold on August 15, 1971, Paul decided to enter politics and became a Republican candidate for the United States Congress.
+When President Richard Nixon "closed the gold window" by ending American participation in the Bretton Woods System, thus ending on August 15, 1971, the U.S. dollar's loose association with gold, Paul decided to enter politics, and became a Republican candidate for the United States Congress.

 Elections

 In 1974, incumbent Robert R. Casey defeated him for the 22nd district.
 President Gerald Ford later appointed Casey to the Federal Maritime Commission, and Paul won an April 1976 special election to the vacant office after a runoff.
 Paul lost the next regular election to Democrat Robert Gammage by fewer than 300 votes (0.2%), but defeated Gammage in a 1978 rematch, and was reelected in 1980 and 1982.
 Gammage underestimated Paul's popularity among local mothers: "I had real difficulty down in Brazoria County, where he practiced, because he'd delivered half the babies in the county.
 There were only two obstetricians in the county, and the other one was his partner."